 Safe Harbor is the US Department of Commerce framework for meeting the European Union's Data Protection requirements.
 Rackspace complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
 Rackspace has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement, with respect to the personal data we collect from EU and/or Swiss data subjects or receive from our affiliates located in the EU and/or Switzerland, such as information regarding service requests, service orders, handling orders, delivering services and processing payments.

-For more information about Rackspace's Safe Harbor status see:
+For more information about Rackspace's Safe Harbor status see the Rackspace Privacy Center.

 The Content Protection and Security Standard (CPS) is sponsored by the Content Delivery & Security Association (CDSA).
 CDSA is an international association that advocates the innovative and responsible delivery and storage of entertainment, software, and information content.
 CDSA has focused its activities on anti-piracy and content protection standards to protect the security and integrity of intellectual property and related assets.